Artists Trading Cards

-Kids can create Artist Trading Cards to trade with their friends, and if they reuse and recycle materials to make them, they’ll help save natural resources, energy, and landfill space.
+Kids can create Artists Trading Cards to trade with their friends, and if they reuse and recycle materials to make them, they’ll help save natural resources, energy, and landfill space.
+This is a great craft for kids to make at the end of camp or school to keep in touch with friends.

 Card Strock 2.5" x 3.5"